BiluOr/CTF-The-Data-Detective/README.md

 **Data Sentinel** is a browser-based Capture The Flag (CTF) game specifically designed for Data Analysts.
 Players step into the shoes of a data detective operating a mock financial dashboard.
 The goal is to solve 10 progressive data-driven missions by identifying specific transaction UUIDs, anomalies, and performance metrics.
+**Educational Purpose:** This game is built as an educational tool.
+It is designed at a very basic level with the primary goal of making the fundamental process of data investigation and exploration accessible to everyone.

 ## 🚀 Features
 * **Interactive Dashboard:** Built-in KPIs, a dynamic data table, and interactive charts.